Click here to see the Winter 2026 course website.

 Hours Per Week

-You can also find the official midterm course evaluations here.
+You can find the official end-of-semester course evaluations from Fall 2025 here.

 Logistics